ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 -  Assign the airspeed sensor to an appropriate "PIN" in Mission Planner
    - Configuration - Advanced Params - Adv Parameter List.

-   -  Set the ``ARSPD_PIN`` parameter to 15 in the Advanced Parameter List and select "Write Parameters".
+   -  For Pixhawk v1, set the ``ARSPD_PIN`` parameter to 15 in the Advanced Parameter List and select "Write Parameters".
+   -  For Pixhawk v4, set the ``ARSPD_PIN`` parameter to 4 in the Advanced Parameter List and select "Write Parameters".

 APM 2
 -----